epfl-lara/stainless/README.md

 [bolts repository](https://github.com/epfl-lara/bolts/) for a larger collection.
 More information is available in the documentation links.

+### Github Codespaces

+We also provide a sample repository to use Stainless with Github Codespaces.
+These allow to use Stainless without installing anything on your machine.
+Github Codespaces are cloud machines that can be access via Visual Studio Code locally or in the browser.
+See [this sample](https://github.com/samuelchassot/Stainless-codespaces) repository to get started.

 ## Further Documentation and Learning Materials

 To get started, see videos: